2. Blood sampling

 5. Final analysis – sequencing

-If the prepared sample has passed the quality control test, it is ready for sequencing analysis.
-By reading 30 million fragments over a period of 20 hours, the laboratory staff see if the given foetus is affected by any of the monitored trisomy types.
+If the prepared sample has passed our quality control test, it is ready for sequencing analysis.
+By analysing millions of fragments in the course of several hours, our laboratory staff can determine whether or not the given foetus is affected by any of the chromosomal aberrations monitored.

 6. Test outcome

-Test results are sent from the laboratory directly to the physician who referred the patient for the test in the first place.
-Respecting the doctor’s position as a health care provider, the laboratory will not provide any test results directly to the patient.
+Sequencing results are sent from the Trisomy test, s.r.o. laboratory back to Medirex, where a result sheet is issued for the physician who referred the patient for the test.
+Respecting the physician's role of a health care provider, the laboratory will not provide any test results directly to the patient.

 5. Delivery of test results